 By Travis Newbill

 Travis Newbill is a curious dude on the path of artistry, meditation, and social engagement who is very glad to be residing at Shambhala Mountain Center.
-His roles within the organization include Marketing Associate and Head Dekyong–a position of leadership within the community.
+His roles within the organization include Marketing Associate and Shambhala Guide — a preliminary teaching position.
 Follow Travis on twitter: @travisnewbill